Have you been putting off having an SSL certificate installed on your website?

 Chrome’s Global Stats

 You may not be a Chrome user and may be wondering what the fuss is all about.
 The stats say it all.
 According to the StatCounter Global Stats for desktop, mobile, tablet, and consoles, 53.92% of the global population used Chrome as their browser from April to June 2017.

 In addition, FireFox also started showing warnings in the address bar in January 2017 with Firefox 51 for web pages that have password logins and do not have HTTPS.
-There is a gray lock icon that will has a red strike-through next to the URL in the address bar.
+There is a gray lock icon that will have a red strike-through next to the URL in the address bar.

 Eventually, all pages will show the strike-through lock icon warning in future versions of Firefox for any page that does not utilize HTTPS.

 Moving to a More Secure Internet

 If you have been considering having an SSL certificate installed, you may want to move it to the top of your to-do list now.
-Not only is Google making the web a more secure place with HTTPS, other browsers are following suit.
+Not only is Google making the web a more secure place with HTTPS, but other browsers are also following suit.
 Additionally, Google currently uses HTTPS as a ranking signal.

 In addition to credit card information and login forms, there could be other sensitive information collected on online forms.
 For example, if you have an online form on your site that collects sensitive information like the user’s birth date, mother’s maiden name, and more, you should be concerned about eavesdroppers.
 Having an SSL secured page would protect those filling out that form from unwanted eyes.

 Over to You

-What are your thoughts about Chrome’s non secure warnings?
+What are your thoughts on Chrome’s non-secure warnings?

 Lastly, if you need help migrating your website to HTTPS, please contact us.
 We’re here to help whenever you need us.